-There are writers and then there are writers that readers are drawn to.
+There are writers, and then there are writers that readers look to for the best writing.
 You’ve read those books.
 You know from the first sentence you want to devour every page.
 Great writing doesn’t just happen.
 Great writers learn the craft of writing.
 They read.
-A lot.
+A LOT.
 Read books in your genre and books from the best writers on any subject.
 Subscribe to magazines like Writer’s Digest and The Writer with a laptop by your side for taking notes.
 Take a class at a local college or arts organization.
 Then, pack your personal library with books on the craft of writing from the best of the best like:

 On Writing Well, William Zissner

 The Elements of Style, William Strunk and E.B.
 White